 DIRECTOR** (This is an assigned position)

 The Camp Director is responsible for the overall programming and staffing for the camp they serve at.
-Prior to the camp, the Director prayfully develops a schedule of activities and events usually centered around a theme.
+Prior to the camp, the Director prayerfully develops a schedule of activities and events usually centered around a theme.
 The camp speaker and director will often work together developing the theme of the camp and determining what message God is leading them to pass on to the campers.
 The director may also be in contact with kitchen staff and counsellors prior to the camp for any preparations required.
-Once the camp is happening, the director for the camp is on site full time, overseeing the operations of the camp and staff during that session, watching over the campers attending, and prayerfully leading all staff meetings and visitors night.
+Once the camp is happening, the director for the camp is on site full time, overseeing the operations of the camp and staff during that session, watching over the campers attending, and prayerfully leading all staff meetings.

 SPEAKER** (This is an assigned position)